canalplus/rx-player/doc/Getting_Started/Tutorials/Content_with_DRM.md

 There's a lot of things that can go wrong during the license request:

-- The user could be temporarly disconnected
+- The user could be temporarily disconnected
 - The license server might be down
 - The license server might refuse to deliver a license based on your rights
 - The license server might refuse to deliver a license based on your CDM capabilities